 Batman: Mask of the Phantasm

-Batman: Mask of the Phantasm (also known as Batman: The Animated Movie – Mask of the Phantasm) is a 1993 American animated superhero film featuring the DC Comics character Batman.
+Batman: Mask of the Phantasm is a 1993 American animated superhero film featuring the DC Comics character Batman.
 It was directed by Eric Radomski and Bruce Timm, and written by Alan Burnett, Paul Dini, Martin Pasko, and Michael Reaves.
 The film is based on Batman: The Animated Series (1992–1995), and is the first film of the DC Animated Universe and the only one to receive a theatrical release.
 Kevin Conroy, Mark Hamill, Efrem Zimbalist Jr., Bob Hastings and Robert Costanzo reprise their voice roles from Batman: The Animated Series, joined by Dana Delany, Hart Bochner, Stacy Keach, Abe Vigoda, Dick Miller and John P. Ryan.

 Plot

-A young Bruce Wayne vows to avenge his parents' deaths by minimizing criminal activity in Gotham City.
-While he is successful at thwarting crimes, he is disappointed that criminals are unafraid of him and seeks a more frightening image.
-He also begins a relationship with Andrea Beaumont after the two bond at the Gotham Cemetery over the deaths of their loved ones.
+A young Bruce Wayne vows to avenge his parents' murders by fighting crime in Gotham City, but while he is initially successful at thwarting robberies, he is disappointed that criminals are unafraid of him and seeks a more fearful image.
+He also begins a relationship with Andrea Beaumont after they meet at the Gotham Cemetery while she pays respects to her mother.
 Though conflicted about whether to honor his promise to his parents or pursue a happy life with Andrea, Bruce eventually proposes to her.
 However, Andrea abruptly leaves Gotham with her father, businessman Carl Beaumont, ending the engagement in a Dear John letter.
-Heartbroken, Bruce commits to a new life as a vigilante crime fighter, converting a cavern under Wayne Manor into a base and assuming the mantle of Batman.
+Heartbroken, Bruce commits to a new life as a vigilante crime fighter, converting a cavern under Wayne Manor into a base and assuming the mantle of Batman for ten years.